tdh8316/DSPython/README.md

 ### Never
  - Complete Python implementation
  - Compile all python standard libraries
- - Support Multi-core
+ - Support threading or asynchronous functions

 ## The reason this project exists
-I wanted to program Arduino in other languages as well as C++.
+I wanted to program Arduino in other languages as well as C++ and thought the Python language would be a good choice.
 But because it is impossible to bring standard Python to Arduino, I decided to make a Python compiler that is available to upload directly to the Arduino.

 The distinctive feature of DSP is that it uses LLVM internally instead of emitting [C++](https://arduino.github.io/arduino-cli/sketch-build-process/).